Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 28: January 28, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Fixed issue with searching database and displaying data to website.

+:thought_balloon: *Thoughts:* I feel like I spend too much time on simple stuff.
+I found what my problem was.
+I have a looping issue but I am moving on because it is only adding 1 extra line to my output.
+I can fix that at a later date.
+Since I have spent so much time working on this item I want to move on.

+:floppy_disk: *Link to work:* iyaiContacts webpage

 ### Day 27: January 27, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Worked on the contacts page more.
 I am stuck trying to query the db to find matching contacts.